 With respect to the submission of Transit, it is noted that the feature is not located near a State Highway.
-However, as Transits submission opposes the protection of the feature, the submission is recommended to be accepted.
+However, as Transit's submission opposes the protection of the feature, the submission is accepted.

-That the submission of Carolyn Gee [3/25.2] and further submission of Carolyn Gee [3/25.2.2] be rejected.
-That the submission of Transit NZ [3/25.2.1] be accepted.
+That the submission of Carolyn Gee [3/25.2] and further submission of Carolyn Gee [3/25.2.2] are rejected and that the further submission of Transit NZ [3/25.2.1] is accepted.

 The submission did not provide enough information and detail to allow for an accurate assessment and justification for protection.
-Further, if the item was to be protected it is considered that enforcement and mentoring of the feature would be difficult.
+Further, if the item was to be protected it is considered that enforcement and monitoring of the feature would be difficult.

-4.1.9 Engines, Carriages and Wagons at Kingston
+5.1.9 Engines, Carriages and Wagons at Kingston